-One striking finding, as it appears in this exhibit, is that more than 70% of the asked CEOs report that public trust has essentially declined in other corporations, in auditor's actions and in market analysts.
-However, they think that their particular firm still have the trust of the public.
+in auditor's actions and in market analysts.
+However, they think that their particular firms still have the trust of the public.
 This is of course a somehow distorted view of the reality.
-It is the sort of selective perception that that bring even more mistrust
+It is the sort of selective perception that brings even

-Interestingly enough it is also reported in this study that "transparency and accountability can mean different things to different people".
+Interestingly enough it is also reported, in this study, that "transparency and accountability can mean different things to different people".
 53% of Asia-Pacific CEOs agree that transparency and accountability are "country specific and culturally sensitive".
 They also agree, that "the motivation of the transparency is more dependent on a company's visible involvement than on its visibility in the global marketplace".
 The same goes for "company's motivation for meeting its CSR".

 Another survey, a small part of which is presented here, done by Ph.
 Daudi and Ch.
-Macdissi in 2003 among firms in Guadeloupe shows that managers in this region tend to associate CSR with a high awareness of the importance of environment.
+Macdissi in 2003 among firms in Guadeloupe shows that managers in this region tend to associate CSR with a high awareness of the importance of the environment.
 The finding shows, for example, a rather positive attitude toward ecology, which is seen as the expression of national ethic, as a way of life and as the manifestation of the individual as well as the corporate social responsibility.
 When asked to respond to a set of objectives primarily related to their perception of an ethical behaviour as it might be displayed in their ecological actions, the ranking of the manager's responses show a clear positive attitude to CSR.

-- 1- Personal responsibility 91,4 %
+1- Personal responsibility 91,4 %

-- 2- Common interest 91,3 %
+2- Common interest 91,3 %

-- 3- National ethic 79,3 %
+3- National ethic 79,3 %

-- 4- Need for survival 75,8 %
+4- Need for survival 75,8 %

-- 5- Tendencies 39,7 %
+5- Tendencies 39,7 %

-- 6- Restrictions 34,5 %
+6- Restrictions 34,5 %

-- 7- Business Opportunities 25,8 %
+7- Business Opportunities 25,8 %